frankb2024/Bad_kids/README.md

   moves the main panel around the screen.
 - When a scheduled task falls within a short trigger window it is logged, optionally spoken via the SpeechSynthesizer, and an on-screen alert is shown.
+- When the program starts running, it immediately lowers the computer volume.
+  This allows the program to run overnight without fear of Windows Updates or anything else making noise and waking up the family.

 Key fields
 - $Schedule (array): Raw tasks loaded from CSV.
 Each task has Time, Name,